boisgera/artdoc/artdoc/README.md

 General Idea: handle LaTeX-heavy article-like markdown document to HTML conversion.

+  - code blocks that insert "..." when too wide & expand or pop out when hovered or clicked.

+  - biblio: make good use of urls in the bib (does it work now ?), make sure that reference to the bibitems actually redirect to the bib items.

+  - css hyphens.

   - deal with the analysis & use of metadata (ex: title, date, author, etc.)

   - find a way to deal with $\hfill$ (before the tombstone).